|

 months between working full time as legal interns and attending

-classes on a full-time basis.
+classes on a full time basis.
 The successful completion of four

 cooperative work quarters is a graduation requirement for all Northeastern

-a partner in the firm in 1993, and in 1996 the firm name was changed
+1990.
+Ms. Dews became a partner in the firm in 1993, and in 1997

-to Goldsmith, Goldsmith and Dews, P.A.
+the firm name was changed to Goldsmith, Goldsmith and Dews, P.A.

-of Social Security Claimant’s Representatives, the Worker’s
+Organization of Social Security Claimant’s Representatives,

-She has served on the boards of Western Carolinians for Criminal
+and McDowell County Bar Associations.
+She has served on the boards

-Justice, the McDowell County Criminal Justice Partnership Program,
+Criminal Justice Partnership Program, the McDowell Care Center,

-the McDowell Care Center, Family Services of McDowell County, and
+Family Services of McDowell County, and the Human Rights Committee

 |